-Dear Penny: I Think My Wife Is a Predatory Lender
+Dear Penny: Is My Wife a Predatory Lender?

 My wife lent money to a friend.
 I assumed we would accept the loss if it weren’t repaid, but my wife had other ideas.
 It turns out that the friend's small business is collateral, with the stipulation that the borrower could become an employee if the business were taken.